Poland

 Key measures:

-- Mandatory job evaluation for all employers, regardless of headcount
+- mandatory job evaluation for all employers, regardless of headcount

-- If the pay gap within a given category exceeds 5% without objective justification, the employer will be obliged to conduct a joint pay assessment with employee representatives
+- if the pay gap within a given category exceeds 5% without objective justification, the employer will be obliged to conduct a joint pay assessment with employee representatives

 Employer implications/action needed Employers should monitor the development of the legislative process.
 Employers should revise/prepare pay structures in accordance with the requirements of the Directive.